Multi-Agent Route Planning as a QUBO Problem: Simulation Setup and Metrics

 Having formulated MaRP as a QUBO, we can leverage different solvers to obtain optimal or near-optimal solutions.
 In this study, we consider three representative solution approaches commonly used for WSP and related NP-hard combinatorial optimization problems.

-\begin{enumerate} \item \textbf{Exact optimization (Gurobi).} The QUBO objective \eqref{eq:qubo_min} is solved as a binary quadratic program using the Gurobi Optimizer \cite{gurobi}.
-Computations are performed using Gurobi’s cloud-based execution environment accessed through the Python \texttt{gurobipy} interface.
+\begin{enumerate} \item \textbf{Gurobi binary quadratic-programming baseline.} The QUBO objective Eq.~\eqref{eq:qubo_min} is solved as a binary quadratic program using the Gurobi Optimizer \cite{gurobi}.
+Computations are performed using Gurobi's cloud-based execution environment accessed through the Python \texttt{gurobipy} interface.
 For each instance, the solver runtime is capped at a fixed wall-clock limit of 10 minutes.
-If optimality is not proven within this limit, the best incumbent solution is returned.

-\item \textbf{Simulated annealing (SA).} Simulated annealing is employed as a classical heuristic method based on stochastic local search with a cooling schedule \cite{Kirkpatrick1983}.
-We use D-Wave’s open-source \texttt{neal} library with default parameters (\texttt{num\_reads = 100}, \texttt{sweeps = 1000}, and automatically determined annealing schedule).
+If optimality is proven within this limit, the returned solution is globally optimal; otherwise, the best feasible solution available at termination is used together with the corresponding solver status and optimality gap when available. \item \textbf{Simulated annealing (SA).} Simulated annealing is employed as a classical heuristic method based on stochastic local search with a cooling schedule \cite{Kirkpatrick1983}.
+We use D-Wave's open-source \texttt{neal} library with default parameters (\texttt{num\_reads = 100}, \texttt{sweeps = 1000}, and automatically determined annealing schedule).
 SA is executed locally on a workstation equipped with an AMD Ryzen~5~5500U CPU (2.10\,GHz) and 16\,GB RAM.
-No explicit runtime limit is imposed; each run terminates after completion of the prescribed number of sweeps.

-\item \textbf{Hybrid quantum annealing (QA).} Hybrid quantum annealing is performed using D-Wave’s cloud-based hybrid BQM solver via the Ocean SDK \cite{DWaveHybrid}.
+No explicit runtime limit is imposed; each run terminates after completion of the prescribed number of sweeps. \item \textbf{Hybrid quantum annealing (QA).} Hybrid quantum annealing is performed using D-Wave's cloud-based hybrid BQM solver via the Ocean SDK \cite{DWaveHybrid}.
 The MaRP QUBO is submitted directly in Binary Quadratic Model (BQM) form.
 The solver combines classical decomposition techniques with quantum annealing subroutines to handle large QUBO instances.
 All runs are executed with default solver parameters, including the default time limit and internal decomposition strategy selected automatically by the solver.
 The underlying quantum hardware is based on the Advantage2 system with Zephyr topology, which offers high qubit connectivity \cite{DWaveAdvantage2}.
 Although minor embedding is managed internally within the hybrid framework, embedding-related overhead remains a practical consideration for dense logical QUBOs \cite{Choi2008}.

 \end{enumerate}